bsamot10/EuroleagueDataETL/euroleague_postgres_etl/README.md

 ### Description

-A Python program that loads the fetched _json_ files of the Euroleague APIs to a postgreSQL database.
+A Python program that loads the fetched _json_ files of the Euroleague APIs to a PostgreSQL database.
-It is compatible with the paths and filenames that the _euroleague_data_loader_ creates.
+It is compatible with the paths and filenames that the _euroleague_apai_etl_ creates.

 ### Requirements
 The present program has been implemented with the following basic dependencies: